-The John Marshall Law School is an independent law school and the possibility of becoming Chicago’s only public law school would allow it to expand its current mission and grow its quality, unique programs within a strong public university.
+The John Marshall Law School is an independent law school and the possibility of becoming Chicago’s only public law school will allow it to expand its current mission and grow its quality, unique programs within a strong public university.

 A natural alignment exists between UIC’s public mission and JMLS’s commitment to provide access and opportunity to students from underserved communities and to help fill the justice gap for citizens in the Chicago area.
-The new arrangement would fill a significant void in the country’s third largest city.
+The new arrangement will fill a significant void in the country’s third largest city.
 Chicago is one of very few major cities in the United States without a public law school.

 What previous associations or discussions have the two schools had?